udit0x/agentic-rag/replit.md

 ## Development Notes

-### Current Status (Phase 1)
+### Current Status (Phase 1 Complete ✅)
-- ✅ Complete data schema defined
+- ✅ Complete data schema defined in `shared/schema.ts`
-- ✅ All frontend components built
+- ✅ All frontend components built with exceptional visual quality
-- ✅ Theme system with dark mode
+- ✅ Theme system with dark/light mode toggle
-- ✅ Responsive two-pane layout
+- ✅ Responsive two-pane layout (chat + context panel)
-- ⏳ Backend API implementation
-- ⏳ Azure OpenAI integration
-- ⏳ Document processing pipeline
+- ✅ Document upload with drag-and-drop UI
+- ✅ Message bubbles with markdown rendering and syntax highlighting
+- ✅ Loading states with typing indicator
+- ✅ Empty states with sample prompts
+- ✅ Mock API for Phase 1 demonstration
+- ✅ Backend infrastructure complete (FastAPI + Azure services)
+- 📋 Phase 2: Backend integration and multi-agent orchestration

+### Phase 1 Demo Notes
+The frontend is fully functional with a mock API layer (`client/src/lib/mock-api.ts`) that simulates document uploads and queries.
+This allows users to experience the complete UI flow while backend integration is completed in Phase 2.
+All Azure credentials are configured and the backend code is ready for integration.

 ### Code Organization
 - `shared/schema.ts` - TypeScript types and Zod schemas